lingtalfi/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Service/LightUserNotificationsService.md

 - LightLingStandardService01::getDependencies &ndash; Returns the array of dependencies.
 - LightLingStandardService01::logDebug &ndash; Sends a message to the debug log, only if the useDebug option is set to true.
 - LightLingStandardService01::error &ndash; Throws an exception.
-- LightLingStandardService01::prepareNames &ndash; Prepare names used by this class.